OmkarArote/workshop-todo-native-mobile/README.md

 * Learn about **React Native** components and how they are used to dynamically update the DOM with new information
 * Learn how **state** and **props** changes are used
 * Learn how to use Swagger to interact with the database using a **REST** API
-* Leverage Netlify and DataStax Astra DB
+* Leverage Netlify and DataStax AstraDB
 * Learn how to convert a React web app to a React Native mobile and web app

 ## ℹ️ Frequently asked questions ℹ️